Magal88/Final_project/README.md

 The repository is organized as follows:

-- **R/**: Contains the R scripts for the analysis.
+- **R**: Contains the R scripts for the analysis.
-- **Python/**: Contains the Python scripts for the analysis.
+- **Python**: Contains the Python scripts for the analysis.
-- **Visualizations/**: Contains the images of the visualizations generated during the analysis.
+- **Visualizations**: Contains the images of the visualizations generated during the analysis.
-- **STRING/**: Contains additional files such as instructional materials and useful resources.
+- **STRING**: Contains additional files such as instructional materials and useful resources.